Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 Stream Output
 /////////////

-Stream output allows computed data samples to be directly sent over the stream without the requirement for a ping-pong window buffer.
+Stream output allows computed data samples to be sent directly over the stream without the requirement for a ping-pong window buffer.
 As a result, memory use and latency are reduced.
 Furthermore, the streaming output allows data samples to be broadcast to multiple destinations.

 To maximize the throughput, FIRs can be configured with 2 output stream ports.
 However, this may not improve performance if the throughput is bottlenecked by other factors, i.e., the input stream bandwidth or the vector processor.
 Set ``TP_NUM_OUTPUTS`` template parameter to 2, to create a FIR kernel with 2 output stream ports.
-In this scenario, the output data from the two streams is interleaved in chunks of 128 bits.
+In this scenario, the output data from the two streams is split into chunks of 128 bits.
 E.g.:

 * samples 0-3 to be sent over output stream 0 for cint16 data type,